Charles Biederman: Biography

 Between 1937 and 1941, Biederman lived in New York City and Chicago and continued to explore the ideas developed in Paris.
 He made relief constructions, often incorporating non-traditional materials such as string, wire, and glass panes.
 He married in 1941 and moved to Red Wing, Minnesota in 1942 with his wife, Mary Moore Biederman.
-Red Wing was the home of Mary's brother-in-law and sister, John and Eugenie Anderson.
-John was independently wealthy and was an important patron for Biederman from 1931 until 1953, helping to financially support him and encouraging his work.
+Red Wing was the home of Mary's brother-in-law and sister, John and Eugenie (Moore) Anderson.
+John was independently wealthy at the time, and was an important patron for Biederman from 1931 until 1953, helping to financially support him and encouraging his work.
 Biederman's farm near Red Wing influenced his work and his ideas about the relationship between art and nature.
-In the 1950s, he introduced the term Structurism to describe his own work, in order to distinguish it from Constructivism and De Stijl.
+In the 1950s, he introduced the term Structurism to describe his vividly painted three-dimensional geometric reliefs, in order to distinguish them from Constructivism and De Stijl.

+There was a major Biederman show at the Walker Art Center in Minneapolis in 1965.
+Then in 1976 the Minneapolis Institute of Art held a retrospective of the artist.
+These two exhibitions helped to solidify Biederman's place within American Abstract art.

 The New York gallerist Grace Borgenicht visited Biederman in Red Wing in 1979.
 Borgenicht represented Biederman's work for more than a decade, and he had several solo exhibitions in her New York Gallery between 1980 and 1991.

 In addition to creating art, Biederman wrote extensively, self-publishing more than a dozen books about art.
 He also carried on a long correspondence with the physicist David Bohm.
 The letters exchanged by Biederman and Bohm were published as The Bohm-Biederman Correspondence: Creativity in Art and Science.

 Charles Biederman died at home in 2004 at the age of 98.
 His estate was given to the Weisman Art Museum at the University of Minnesota, which has organized traveling exhibitions of Biederman's work.